Michael A. Taylor Preview, Player Props: Twins vs. Guardians

-Michael A. Taylor -- hitting .303 in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Gavin Williams on the mound, on August 29 at 7:40 PM ET.
+The Minnesota Twins, including Michael A. Taylor and his .794 slugging percentage over his past 10 games, battle starter Tanner Bibee and the Cleveland Guardians at Target Field, Wednesday at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Guardians.
+In his most recent game, he hit a home run while going 2-for-4 against the Guardians.

 Michael A. Taylor Game Info & Props vs. the Guardians